-Having made the decision to review some of the toys/games that Monkey received for his birthday and Christmas last December, review number two is for the Early Learning Centre – Big City Wooden Airport which we bought for his third birthday in December.
+Having made the decision to review some of the toys/games that my son received for his birthday and Christmas last December, review number two is for the Early Learning Centre – Big City Wooden Airport which we bought for his third birthday in December.

 I love wooden toys.
-They feel so much nicer to handle than plastic ones in my opinion, and with ‘super destruction’ Monkey, they last longer without breakages.
-The only problem being that they tend to be more expensive, and in a one income family, that can be a real issue; especially when Monkey’s birthday is only two weeks before Christmas.
-However, I learnt in 2011 that ELC tend to have a 50% sale in October so had my eyes open for an early bargain.
+They feel so much nicer to handle than plastic ones in my opinion, and with ‘super destruction’ my son, they last longer without breakages.
+The only problem is that they tend to be more expensive, and in a one-income family, that can be a real issue; especially when Monkey’s birthday is only two weeks before Christmas.
+However, I learnt in 2011 that ELC tends to have a 50% sale in October so had my eyes open for an early bargain.

 My parents live in Spain and we were flying over to see them in November to celebrate my Dad’s 70th birthday.
-Monkey had been on a plane before, but was only a year old then, so unlikely to remember the experience.
+My son had been on a plane before but was only a year old then, so unlikely to remember the experience.
 He loved everything about the trip and the airport and planes were a major hit, as I knew they would be.
 I just knew that I’d bought him the right birthday present at that point.

-Three months down the line, it looks as good as they day we gave it to him, and has been used in so much imaginative play.
+Three months down the line, it looks as good as the day we gave it to him and has been used in so much imaginative play.
 He uses it with his railway and garage and even his wooden castle to extend his imaginary world.